memgraph/memgraph/docs/dev/code-review.md

 This chapter describes some of the things you should be on the lookout when reviewing someone else's code.

+## Exceptions

+Although the Google C++ Style Guide forbids exceptions, we do allow them in our codebase.
+As a reviewer you should watch out for the following.

+The documentation of throwing functions needs to be in-sync with the implementation.
+This must be enforced recursively.
+I.e. if a function A now throws a new exception, and the function B uses A, then B needs to handle that exception or have its documentation updated and so on.
+Naturally, the same applies when an exception is removed.

+Transitive callers of the function which throws a new exception must be OK with that.
+This ties into the previous point.
+You need to check that all users of the new exception either handle it correctly or propagate it.

+Exceptions should not escape out of class destructors, because that will terminate the program.
+The code should be changed so that such cases are not possible.

+Exceptions being thrown in class constructors.
+Although this is well defined in C++, it usually implies that a constructor is doing too much work and the class construction & initialization should be redesigned.
+Usual approaches are using the (Static) Factory Method pattern or having some sort of an initialization method that needs to be called after the construction is done.
+Prefer the Factory Method.

+Don't forget that STL functions may also throw!

 ## Pointers & References

 In cases when some code passes a pointer or reference, or if a code stores a